Republic of Barbados

 Barbados Bullfinch Loxigilla barbadensis ©Regani WikiCommons Website

-he island of Barbados is a holiday destination better known for its sun, sea, sugarcane and beautiful white sand beaches rather than its birding, but even so there is much to interest a birder accidentally stranded here.
-Over 230 species have been recorded – more than any other Lesser Antillean island.
+The island of Barbados is a holiday destination better known for its sun, sea, sugarcane and beautiful white sand beaches rather than its birding, but there is much to interest a birder accidentally stranded here.
+Over 280 species have been recorded – more than any other Lesser Antillean island.
 The island offers relaxed birding and most of its 25 or so resident breeders can be seen in just one morning’s birding, or if preferred spread leisurely over a week between swimming, snorkelling and sunbathing.
-Unlike most of its neighbours the island has no compelling endemics so is rarely included on a Lesser Antillean birding itinerary, but it has been argued that Barbados’s unique form of Lesser Antillean Bullfinch (where the males resemble the females) might justify separation.
+Unlike most of its neighbours the island was considered to have no compelling endemics, so was rarely included on a Lesser Antillean birding itinerary, but it had long been argued that Barbados’s unique form of Lesser Antillean Bullfinch (where the males resemble the females) might justify separation.
+It is now considered a full species and endemic.

-Most of the resident species are widespread and common and can be seen virtually anywhere e.g. Carib Grackle, Lesser Antillean Bullfinch, Antillean Crested Hummingbird, Green-throated Carib, Scaly-naped Pigeon, Zenaida Dove, Common Ground Dove, Gray Kingbird, Caribbean Elaenia, Shiny Cowbird, Bananaquit, Black-faced Grassquit and Yellow Warbler.
+Most of the resident species are widespread and common and can be seen virtually anywhere including Carib Grackle, Antillean Crested Hummingbird, Green-throated Carib, Scaly-naped Pigeon, Zenaida Dove, Common Ground Dove, Grey Kingbird, Caribbean Elaenia, Shiny Cowbird, Bananaquit, Black-faced Grassquit and Yellow Warbler.
 Caribbean Martin and Black-whiskered Vireo are mainly summer visitors.
 Audubon’s Shearwaters breed at one locality.
-Other more local breeders include Eared Dove and Grassland Yellow-Finch, which was introduced from South America in about 1900.
+Other more local breeders include Eared Dove and Grassland Yellow-Finch, which was introduced from South America (c.
+1900).

 Top Sites